fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 Implementing a state machine for this purpose is not trivial, so I want to touch on a few of the details.

 ## VII.
-Not really polymorphic transitions
+Polymorphic transitions without polymorphism

 Before implementing `updateCache`, we must remember that this cache system should be compatible with different types of data.